Five More Considerations when Networking for a Board Position

 Once you know where you want to end up, you can more effectively tap in to your existing network.
 Who do you know is on a board in a space where you want to end up?
 Who is someone who knows someone who you want to get introduced to?
 Who else in your network may be able to support you on your board journey?

 You never know where a board opportunity may come from, so be confident to share your board aspirations widely.

 3. Create opportunities to meet door-openers and decision-makers

 Think creatively and meaningfully and find ways to manufacture opportunities to meet the people you want to meet.

-I’m not suggesting being inappropriate, rude or inconsiderate; rather, being genuine and respectful.
+I’m not suggesting being inappropriate, rude or inconsiderate; rather, be genuine and respectful.

 For example, can you volunteer in your ideal board’s organisation?
 Or connect with them on social media (LinkedIn is great for these purposes)?
 How about actually asking for introduction to them via a mutual contact?

 Always remember: be polite; don’t be forceful; don’t stalk; and respect their time and space.